mitchelltmarino/MMM-RemoteCompliments/README.md

 This is a module for the open source [MagicMirror²](https://github.com/MichMich/MagicMirror/) platform.

-MMM-RemoteCompliments provides seamless integration with Google Drive to display compliments and images on the mirror.
+MMM-RemoteCompliments provides seamless integration with Google Drive to display compliments and images on the MagicMirror².

 ## Installation